Birches Head Academy - Organisations

 How are parents involved in the setting?
 How can I be involved?

-As detailed in Question 3, the school has an Open Door Policy and input from parents and/or carers is an integral element.
-Parents are involved by receiving progress reports and attending Parents’ Evenings as well as SEN drop ins to support the Student passport and Assess Plan Do Review cycle.
-Parents can contact the Form Tutor, Head of Year, SENCO or Assistant SENCO if they have any concerns.
+As detailed previously, the Academy has an Open Door Policy and input from parents and/or carers is an integral element.
+Parents are involved by receiving progress reports and attending review days as well as SEN drop ins to support the pupil passport and Assess, Plan, Do, Review cycle.
+Parents can contact the Form Tutor, Head of Learning, Learning Coach, SENCO or Assistant SENCO if they have any concerns.

 What do I do if I want to make a complaint?